arboroakshoa/arboroakshoa.github.io/index.md

 Arbor Oaks HOA manages a number of community ammenities for the ~500 member households:

 - Outdoor member pool
+- Comunity club house
-- Community park, playstructures, and basketball court
+- Community park with playstructures and a basketball court
 - Walking trails
 - Fiber internet